 You can’t eat a huge meal late in the evening then lie down shortly after and expect your body to easily and properly digest it.
 Make sure you are evenly spacing your meals throughout the day to keep you from getting overly hungry in the evening.

 Caffeine relaxes the sphincter in the esophagus whose job it is to keep stomach acid where it’s supposed to be.
 Symptoms vary per individual, but other common foods that do this include spicy foods, garlic, citrus, peppermint, and chocolate.
 Not to mention, it can mess with restful sleep!

-Natural remedies for reflux:
+Natural Remedies for Reflux

 What you put in your body is what you get out.
 Taking a pill for the rest of your life may sound easier than making a change in what you eat or your lifestyle, but for most people it will not fix the underlying cause of your symptoms.